 Sedative medications, such as lorazepam (Ativan®) and diazepam (Valium®) may increase the risk of dizziness or sleepiness when used in combination with olanzapine.
 This risk is increased when these medications are given as an injection.

 The following medications may increase the levels and effects of olanzapine: ciprofloxacin (Cipro®) and fluvoxamine (Luvox®)

 Carbamazepine (Tegretol®) may decrease the levels and effects of olanzapine.

-Cigarette smoke can decrease levels of olanzapine.
+Cigarette (and other types of) smoke can decrease levels of olanzapine.
 Let your healthcare provider know if you start or stop smoking cigarettes.
 Nicotine patches do not impact olanzapine levels.